Everything You Need To Know About a Sawed-Off Shotgun

 Summary

-The sawed-off shotgun can fire approximately 395 times, or 790 standard rounds, the equivalent of 395 reloads, from the full condition without breaking.
-Short-barreled shotguns are lethal at close range.
+A sawed-off shotgun can fire approximately 395 times, which equals 790 standard rounds or 395 reloads when it's in top condition.
+These short-barreled shotguns are extremely deadly at close range.